Mair-E/MilestoneProject3/README.md

     Updated wireframes if layout changes
     ### Data Design
-    this project usesa  relational database, meaning each collection is directly related to one another.
+    This project uses relational database, meaning each collection is directly related to one another.
     ### Visual Design
     #### Fonts
     Example